Axyl07/battleship/README.md

 # 3. npm run start (to run development server)

 # 4. For Deployment:
-# 5. Make a new branch to deploy from by running git branch gh-pages.
+# 5. Make a new branch to deploy from by running `git branch gh-pages`.
 You only need to do this the first time you deploy.
 The rest of the steps should be done every time you deploy or redeploy your project.
 # 6. Make sure you have all your work committed.
 You can use git status to see if there’s anything that needs committing.
 # 7. Run `git checkout gh-pages && git merge main --no-edit` to change branch and sync your changes from main so that you’re ready to deploy.
 # 8. Now let’s bundle our application into dist with your build command.
 For now, that’s `npx webpack`.